Hydroponics systems for marijuana growers have been around for a long time.

 Hydroponic marijuana refers to a means of growing using a soilless hydroponic system.
 In this system you grow plants using an inert growing medium and nutrient-rich solutions.

-Here is a list of hydroponics nutrients: Potassium, Magnesium, Iron, Boron, Zinc, Nitrogen, Copper and Calcium
+Here is a list of hydroponic nutrients: Potassium, Magnesium, Iron, Boron, Zinc, Nitrogen, Copper and Calcium

 One of the biggest advantages of a hydroponics system is that it’s much easier to control the addition of various nutrients.
 You’ll only require enough substrate to allow the plant to remain upright.